Wallaroo Core Concepts

 - Source -- Ingress (input) point for data from external systems into a Wallaroo application.

 - Sink -- Egress (output) point from a Wallaroo application to external systems.

 - Decoder -- Code that transforms a stream of bytes from an external system into a series of application input types.

 - Encoder -- Code that transforms an application output type into bytes for sending to an external system.

-- Pipeline -- A sequence of computations and/or state computations originating from a source and optionally terminating in a sink.
+- Pipeline -- A sequence of computations and/or state computations originating from one or more sources and terminating in a sink.